VimDrones/Vimdrones-Docs/docs/setup.md

 * A set of foldable desk and chair (would be very good)

-## Pre-Filght Preparation
+## Pre-Flight Preparation
 * Battery preparation
     * Please prepare a sufficient number of batteries（more than the number of drones）
     * Please charge the battery fully（according to the flight time, the voltage is at less 8.2V)
 * Drone preparation
     * Please check the number the drones
     * Please check the airframe od the drones, especially for the propeller guard, propeller and the motor
-* Filght Path preparation
+* Flight Path preparation
-    * Use Vimdrones Designer to design the Flight path,save the .blend file and imput the data
+    * Use Vimdrones Designer to design the Flight path,save the .blend file and export the data

-## Pre-Filght Setup Procedure
+## Pre-Flight Setup Procedure
 * Power the wifi router, connect the wifi router and PoE power supply with a network cable
 * Place the tripod，setup the RTK Base and the antenna, use the Feeder to connect the RTK Base and the antenna
-* Connect the RTK Base to PoE power supply with a etwork cable  (so the wifi router can communicate with the RTK base)
+* Connect the RTK Base to PoE power supply with a network cable  (so the wifi router can communicate with the RTK base)
 * Power the RTK Base through the PoE power supply
-* Power the radio transmiter
+* Power the radio transmitter
 * Place and locate drones, the distance between each drone no less than 2 m
 * Insert the batteries to the drones, but not power the drones